stochastictalk/stochastictalk.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Currently working on enhancing large language model evaluations in the Science of Evaluations group at the [UK AI Security Institute](https://www.aisi.gov.uk/).
-Previously at [Faculty](https://faculty.ai/).
+I'm currently working on enhancing large language model evaluations as a research engineer in the Science of Evaluations group at the [UK AI Security Institute](https://www.aisi.gov.uk/).
+I previously worked at [Faculty](https://faculty.ai/) as a data scientist.

+I did a year on a PhD in statistics at Imperial College London, which is also where I studied for my MSc in statistics.
+My undergraduate degree was in [design engineering](https://www.bristol.ac.uk/study/undergraduate/2025/design-engineering/meng-design-engineering/) with electives in maths and computer science.